shahednasser/cross-post-notion/README.md

 ## Limitations

+### GitHub Limitations

+- If a file with the same name and path exists in the repository, an error is thrown.
+There's no support for updating files.

-### Dev.to
+### Dev.to Limitations

 - As Dev.to does not expose an endpoint to upload images, it's not possible to upload images in the article.
+Images are added as they are in Notion, which may or may not work as expected.
 You'll have to upload them manually from Dev.to's interface.

+### Hashnode Limitations

+- Hashnode's API does not provide the option to post an article as a draft.
+As an alternative, the `should_hide` will allow you to hide the article from Hashnode's public feed.
+It will still, however, show up on your blog.
+- As Hashnode does not expose an endpoint to upload images, it's not possible to upload images in the article.
+Images are added as they are in Notion, which may or may not work as expected.
+You'll have to upload them manually from Hashnode's interface.